sdmg15/Best-websites-a-programmer-should-visit/README.md

   * [UNIX and Linux System Administration Handbook, 4th Edition](https://www.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057/)
   * [Programming, Web Development, and DevOps news, tutorials and tools for beginners to experts](https://dzone.com/)

 # Watch others code
-  * [LiveCoding.tv  ](https://www.livecoding.tv/) : screencast of people building application , websites , games ect.
+  * [LiveCoding.tv  ](https://www.livecoding.tv/) : screencast of people building application , websites , games etc.

 # What should a programmer know
   * [Programmer Competency Matrix  ](http://sijinjoseph.com/programmer-competency-matrix/) : article for knowing what our level as a programmer is.